Built by a team of dedicated and skilled craftsmen in Spirit’s waterside base in Suffolk.

 Smooth, elegant lines and timeless looks incorporated with the latest in modern technology.

-Strong yet lightweight with carbon spars and the latest rigging and sails, Spirits race competitively in classic regattas worldwide.
+Strong yet lightweight, with carbon spars, the latest rigging and sails, Spirits race competitively in classic regattas worldwide.

-Spirit Yachts is globally recognised for its modern classic yachts and has built a reputation for classic style complemented by quality and performance.
+Spirit Yachts is globally recognised for its modern classic yacht design and has built a reputation for timeless style complemented by quality and performance.
 The ingenuity of a Spirit is the seamless combination of old and new; classic design incorporated with the latest modern technology.

-Spirit Yachts CEO and head designer, Sean McMillan, is renowned for creating sleek, stylish modern classic designs now synonymous with Spirit yachts worldwide.
-Spirit’s iconic long overhangs, low freeboards, and swept teak decks never fail to draw attention.
-Sophisticated, classic design from Spirit comes hand in hand with the finest quality and craftsmanship.
+Spirit Yachts CEO and head designer, Sean McMillan, has pioneered the design and build of modern classic yachts using wood epoxy construction.
+Spirit’s iconic long overhangs, low freeboards, and swept teak decks are at the forefront of the modern classic industry.
+At Spirit, sophisticated, timeless design comes with the finest quality wood and craftsmanship.
 Built by hand, Spirit’s yachts incorporate a range of different timbers; from mahogany to Douglas fir, teak and Brazilian sapele.

 All Spirits are eligible to race in the Spirit of Tradition class at classic regattas worldwide and many owners compete annually with extremely successful results.
-The criteria for the Spirit of Tradition class is yachts designed with a classical look built using modern techniques and materials.
+The criteria for the Spirit of Tradition class require yachts to be designed with a classical look and be built using modern techniques and materials.
 Spirit of Tradition yachts must also demonstrate excellent craftsmanship on deck and in the hull, however they may have modern underbodies and appendages and use the latest technology in their rigs.